Campgrounds in the Twin Cities

 Scott County (South-Southwest)

 Scott County has three campgrounds, all private.
-That usually means it’ll more expensive, but they’ll also have more amenities.
+That usually means they’ll be more expensive, but they’ll also have more amenities.

 Washington County (East)